RMS Magdalena (1948): History

 The ship was the third in the Royal Mail Lines fleet to carry the name Magdalena, she was built to serve on the Tilbury – Cherbourg – Vigo – Lisbon – Las Palmas – Pernambuco – Bahia – Rio de Janeiro – Santos – Montevideo – Buenos Aires route.
 She was launched on 11 May 1948.
 Her passenger certificate was issued on 18 February 1949.
 Her port of registry was London.
 The Official Number 182955 and Code Letters GFQD were allocated.

 Magdalena left London on her maiden voyage on 9 March 1949, bound for Buenos Aires, Argentina.
-Her captain was on his final voyage before retirement.
+Her captain, D.R.V.
+Lee, was on his final voyage before retirement.
 She called at Las Palmas in the Canary Islands on 15 March, and Rio de Janeiro, Brazil on 24 March.
 She reached Buenos Aires, where a cargo of 3000 LT of meat was loaded, and called at Santos where a cargo of oranges was loaded.
 Carrying 237 crew and 347 passengers, she left Santos on 24 April, passing south of the Isle of Moela and the Isle of San Sebastian.
 Magdalena's course was more northerly than that intended, and adjustments were made twice on the orders of her captain.
 She passed Boi Point, San Sebastian at 19:56 and her course was altered to pass about 0.5 nmi north of the Palmas Island Lighthouse, at the entrance to Rio de Janeiro Harbour.
-The captain retired to bed at about 22:45, leaving written orders to be called when the ship was at a bearing of 315° off the Garituba Lighthouse.
+Captain Lee retired to bed at about 22:45, leaving written orders to be called when the ship was at a bearing of 315° off the Garituba Lighthouse.
 As Magdalena was not due at Rio de Janeiro until the morning, her speed was reduced to 13.5 kn.
 At 02:30 on 25 April, she was some 2 to 2.5 nmi north of her intended position and another adjustment was made to her heading.
 By 03:30, she was on course and the bearing of 315° to the Guarituba Lighthouse was obtained at 03:49, at which point the captain was called.
 Having checked that all was well, he left orders to be called at 04:30.